-Ilkeston Garage can arrange for your car to have its annual MOT for just £35 or part of its annual service.
+Ilkeston Garage can arrange for your car to have its annual MOT or this ccan be included as part of its annual service.
 We can also carry out any repair work should your car fail an MOT test.

 You must keep any vehicles driven on the road in a roadworthy condition.
 The MOT test checks that your vehicle meets road safety and environmental standards.